-Check any potential properties against your specification and eliminate any properties that don't at least meet all your essential requirements.
+Check any potential properties against your specification and eliminate any premises that don't at least meet all your essential requirements.
 Then you can draw up a shortlist of potential business properties to visit.

 At this stage, you may want to seek the advice of a surveyor or solicitor.
 For example, a surveyor can assess the condition of a property and give you an idea of their value.
-See using a surveyor when buying premises.
+See buying property: using a surveyor.

 When you're ready to make an offer or agree the terms of a lease, your solicitor can help negotiate the property deal and complete the legal work.
-See choose and work with a solicitor.
+See choose a solicitor for your business.

 How best to search for business premises